CharalamposSartzis/AUEB-portfolio/Java/README.md

 ## Features
 - Object-oriented design with classes.
 - File persistence using text files.
+- Basic error handling.
 - Graphical interface with interactive elements and images.